Benjamin-Spoolstra/Benjamin-Spoolstra/README.md

 Welcome to my cybersecurity portfolio!

-I'm an aspiring Security Operations Center (SOC) analyst and cybersecurity professional with a passion for network, application, and cloud security.
+I'm an aspiring penetration tester and cybersecurity professional with a passion for network, application, and cloud security.

 I'm studying for a B.S. of Cybersecurity at GCU with honors and I've achieved multiple certifications such CompTIA Security+ and CySA+.